YuriMayk/HTML-01/README.md

 ### Project steps / Passos do Projeto

-Basically use some tag's to write a html archive.
+Basically it was used some tag's to write a html archive.
 </br>
 Basicamente foram usadas algumas tags para escrever um arquivo html.